 Car accidents are complex events.
 In accident investigations, there are often a number of factors which can be identified as contributing factors.
 These include adverse road, traffic, or weather conditions, as well as issues such as improper vehicle maintenance.
 However, in the majority of cases, it is the reckless driving behaviors of others which are ultimately to blame.
-When a reckless driver leaves you suffering serious injuries, our Webster area car accident attorneys hold them accountable.
+When a reckless driver leaves you suffering serious injuries, our League City area car accident attorneys hold them accountable.
 The following outlines common types of reckless driving behaviors and important information you need to know in filing a claim.

 Common Reckless Driving Behaviors

 It takes proper training, skill, and experience to operate any kind of motor vehicle safely.
 Driving also requires your undivided attention, fast reflexes, and good judgment.
 There are many drivers on the road who engage in reckless driving behaviors, putting themselves, their passengers, and others at risk.

 Reckless driving involves risky behaviors that increase your odds of being in a collision.
 The National Highway Traffic Safety Administration (NHTSA) highlights the following as being among the most common:

 - Speeding and driving too fast for conditions;